Between the Canals

-Between the Canals is an Irish crime film written and directed by Mark O'Connor.
+Between the Canals is a 2010 Irish crime film written and directed by Mark O'Connor.

 Plot

 The film follows three small-time criminals as they pinball their way about Dublin on a boozy Saint Patrick's Day.
 Liam (Dan Hyland) is plotting an escape from minor villainy.
 Dave (Peter Coonan) hopes to move up the criminal pecking order, while Scratcher (Stephen Jones) seems happy to coast.